MetabolicEngineeringGroupCBMA/ypk-xylose-pathways/README.md

 The [index notebook](http://nbviewer.ipython.org/github/BjornFJohansson/ypk-xylose-pathways/blob/master/index.ipynb)
 is the place to start.

+Most files have either a .ipynb or .gb extension.
+The .ipynb files are [Jupyter notebooks](http://jupyter.org/) and .gb files are [genbank formatted](http://quma.cdb.riken.jp/help/gbHelp.html) text files.

 If you would like to have your own copy of this repository, the best solution is to get a Github account and then make your own fork.
 If you would like to download all files to your